Stewart Laboratory: Mechanopharmacology

 About Professor Alastair Stewart

 Professor Alastair Stewart has extensive experience in the field of respiratory and inflammation research.
-He has published over 200 papers, has had three patents proceed to grant and has served on numerous peer review committees for NHMRC and the scientific advisory boards of several Australian Medical Research Institutes.
-Prof Stewart currently Chairs the Therapeutic Technologies Research Initiative (TTRI), The University of Melbourne; Co-Director, Lung Health Research Centre (LHRC), The University of Melbourne; Professor of Pharmacology, School of Biomedical Sciences, The University of Melbourne; and Director of the ARC-Industry Transformation Training Centre (ARC-ITTC) for Personalised Therapeutics Technologies.
+He has published over 200 papers, has had numerous patents proceed to grant and has served on various peer review committees for the NHMRC and the scientific advisory boards of several Australian Medical Research Institutes.
+Professor Stewart currently Chairs the Therapeutic Technologies Research Initiative (TTRI) at the The University of Melbourne; is Co-Director of the Lung Health Research Centre (LHRC);; and is the Director of the national ARC Industry Transformation Training Centre for Personalised Therapeutics Technologies (ARC CPTT).
 He is Vice President of the Asia Pacific Federation of Pharmacologists and a member of the Nominating and Programming Committees of the Respiratory Structure Function assembly of the American Thoracic Society.
 His editorial roles include Chief Editor of the Translational Pharmacology section of Frontiers in Pharmacology and Senior Associate Editor of the American Society for Mechanical Engineering Journal (ASME), Journal of Engineering and Science in Medical Diagnostics and Therapy.
 Prof Stewart is developing and applying the concept of mechanopharmacology in drug discovery and ultra-high content screening.

 The laboratory conducts, translational and contract research and consultancies.